emendir/IPFS-Toolkit-Python/ReadMe.md

 # Getting started with IPFS-Toolkit:
 1. Install IPFS-Toolkit (see below)
-2. Read this _Modules Contained in IPFS-Toolkit_ section below to learn what this package contains and how it works.
+2. Read the _Modules Contained in IPFS-Toolkit_ section below to learn what this package contains and how it works.
 3. For IPFS-DataTransmission: Read and try out the demo scripts in the Examples folder.

 ## Setup